Plane crash rates by model

 *** No longer in commercial service

 Note: These listed fatal event rates are an estimate of historical risk and not an estimate or prediction of future performance.
-This listing of fatal event rates does not constitute either an endorsement or a lack of an endorsement of any airline or group of airlines.
+Also, this listing of fatal event rates does not constitute either an endorsement or a lack of an endorsement of any airline or group of airlines.